Visual Arts Camp

 • Experimental Drawing Practices – John Zilewicz

-Students will explore a variety of printmaking techniques and experiences.
+Explore a variety of printmaking techniques and experiences.
 The focus of this class will be to develop a series of prints as students work in the NIU printmaking studio.
+Drawing and illustration techniques will be emphasized along with concept development.

 • Acrylic Painting - Courtney Haugdahl